 BDO Limited is appointed as the external auditor of the Company.
-The fee paid or payable in respect of audit services for the year ended 31 March 2022 amounted to HK\$1.0 million.
+The fee paid or payable in respect of audit services for the year ended 31 March 2023 amounted to HK\$1.1 million.

-The fee paid or payable to BDO Limited in respect of other permissible non-audit services amounted to approximately HK\$1.0 million, out of which HK\$980,000 was the fee for acting as reporting accountant on a very substantial acquisition of the Group.
+The fee paid or payable to BDO Limited in respect of other permissible non-audit services amounted to HK\$57,000.

-DIRECTORS' AND AUDITOR'S RESPONSIBILITIES FOR THE FINANCIAL STATEMENTS.
+DIRECTORS' AND AUDITOR'S RESPONSIBILITIES FOR THE FINANCIAL STATEMENTS